krystian-booker/ArsLuminis-GameFramework/README.md

 # JRPG-System
-A Unity base project with all the neccesary systems and tools to create an old school JRPG.
+A Unity base project with all the necessary systems and tools to create an old school J-RPG.
 Features are based around PS1 era Final Fantasy games.

-### Asset Requirements
+### Requirements
+- Unity 2020.3.15
-- Odin - Inspector and Serializer : (In the process of removing this as a requirement)
+- Odin - Inspector and Serializer (In the process of removing this as a requirement)

 ## Features
-- Node based state machine & event sequencer
+- Extendable node based state machine & event sequencer
-- Dialog System
+- Customizable Dialog System
 - Localization support
 - Save manager